stelltec/aerlytix-website-v2/src/privacy-policy.md

 - Direct Interactions
 - Applying for our services
-- Give us feedback or contact us
+- Giving us feedback or contacting us
 - Automated technologies or interactions

-- As you interact with our website, we will automatically collect *Technical Data* about your equipment, browsing actions and patterns.
+As you interact with our website, we will automatically collect Technical Data about your equipment, browsing actions and patterns.
 We collect this data by using cookies and other similar technologies.

 #### Data Collection from Product and Services Usage

 In addition to data collected from our website, we collect information when you use our products and services.

 This includes:

 - User Account Information: When you create an account, we collect personal details such as your name, email address, and billing information.
 We also collect your account preferences and settings.
 - Application Performance Data: We collect data on error reports, crash logs, load times, and other performance metrics to ensure our application runs smoothly and efficiently.